LJD0/Employee_Retirement_Analysis/README.md

-# Pewlett_Hackard_Analysis
+# Employee_Retirement_Analysis

+#### Tools Used:

+*Postgres SQL 15
+*VS Code 1.77
+*PGAdmin

 ## Overview

-    A large number of Pewlett_Hackard employees will be retiring soon.
-This will lead to a drastic change in personal across several departments in the next few years.
-This outlook  determines a set of soon to be retiring employees that would be able to serve in a mentorship program that would allow an easier transition when the time to retire comes.
+Of the 72,458 current employees in the company, we looked to determine how many, based on age and hire date, will be retiring soon.

+The analysis highlights the importance of proactively addressing the upcoming changes in the workforce and ensuring a smooth knowledge transfer to maintain organizational effectiveness.

 ## Results

-    * The first stage of the analysis was to find employees within Pewlett Hackard that were coming up to retirement age, and who had also retired.
-We then broke down that list to just those coming up on retirement by age, that were still employed with the company.

-    * We queried to find the titles of employees approaching retirement to locate the departments in which the "silver tsunami" would affect the most.

-    *   Of the total 72,458 employees approaching retirement the vast majority of them ~50,000 are Senior team members.
-Just over 25,000 are Senior engineers, just under 25,000 are Senior Staff.
-With that many Senior employees leaving the need for a mentorship program is apparent.

-    * There are 1,549 employees eligible for the mentorship program.
-Which allows for each employee in the program to get mentorship from several of the retiring staff.
+The first stage of our analysis found that 33,118 employees fall into our retirement eligibility pool.
+This drastic change in personal across several departments in the next few years will be a change the company would like to prepare for.

+ We first looked at the departments that had the most employees approaching retirement.
+Then the positions that met those same criteria.

+Development - 8,361
+Production - 7417
+Sales - 5,252

+Senior Engineer - 13.651
+Senior Staff - 12,872
+Management - 2

+##### Additional Analysis

+With Sales and Development most affected by the upcoming retirement wave, a need for a mentorship program is apparent.

+A table of eligible mentors was created to foster a program that could help train employees in line for advancement to better handle the resposibilities of a potential promotion.

 ## Summary

-    The eligibility for the mentorship program could be expanded.
-The selection process was determined by age, not by length of time with the company or by title.
-The number of employees naring retirement is substantially larger than the employees deemed elligible for the mentorship.
-As as there will be many more jobs available in the coming years than employees enrolled in the mentorship program, it would be logical to foster a program in which the large number of leaving employees is not leaving the company hierarchy dismantled.
+Our analysis revealed that 33,118 employees are approaching retirement based on their age and hire date.
+This highlights the need for the company to proactively address this workforce change and ensure a smooth transfer of knowledge.
+Departments such as Development, Production, and Sales will be particularly affected.
+To prepare for the transition, we recommend implementing a mentorship program that will provide training and support for employees in line for advancement, ensuring a seamless transfer of responsibilities and maintaining the company's success.